goolig/neural_collaborative_filtering/README.md

 Author: Dr. Xiangnan He (http://www.comp.nus.edu.sg/~xiangnan/)

 ## Environment Settings
-We use Keras with Theano as the backend.
+We use Keras with Tensorflow as the backend.
-- Keras version:  '1.0.7'
+- Keras version:  '2.1.3'
-- Theano version: '0.8.0'
+- Tensorflow version: '1.1.0'

+## Notebooks:

+neural_collaborative_filtering.ipynb - a jupyter notebook for running the examples, with missing code to be filled by participants.

+neural_collaborative_filtering - Sol.ipynb - the complete jupyter notebook for running the examples.

-## Example to run the codes.
+## Example to run the original codes.
 The instruction of commands has been clearly stated in the codes (see the  parse_args function).

 Run GMF: